STETRA Lighting

 • Select appropriate fixtures: Once you have the adjusted total lumens, you can choose the suitable fixtures based on their lumen output.
 Manufacturers provide lumen output information for their products.

 • Determine the number of fixtures: Divide the adjusted total lumens by the lumen output of the chosen fixtures.
 This will give you the approximate number of fixtures needed to achieve the desired lighting level.
 Round up to the nearest whole number to ensure sufficient coverage.
+You can choose our recessed lighting layout calculator to help with the design process and choosing the right number of fixtures.

 Consider Lighting Layout and Placement: